 Premises Liability Attorneys Jefferson City, MO

 Premises liability attorneys in Jefferson City, MO.
-Property managers in Jefferson City, MO have an obligation to ensure their property is reasonably safe for people who are legally on it.
-But too often, they neglect that duty, and innocent people are injured through the property owner's negligence.
-When that happens, you need knowledgeable Jefferson City, MO premises liability attorneys to fight for your rights.
-At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and everyday people every day.
-We fight for the injured in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Speak to our premises liability attorneys today 866-382-4167 or contact us through our website for a no-risk, no-obligation case evaluation.
+Property managers in Jefferson City, MO have an obligation to take reasonable precautions to prevent people who enter the premises from becoming hurt.
+But too often, they neglect that duty, and innocent people are injured through no fault of their own.
+If you or a loved one was injured on someone else's property, you need knowledgeable Jefferson City, MO premises liability attorneys to get you the maximum compensation you're entitled to.
+At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and injury victims every day.
+We take cases in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
+Speak to our premises liability attorneys today 866-382-4167 or fill out our online form for a complimentary case evaluation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-The laws in each state tend to be comparable in regards to property ownership and management: A property owner has an obligation to warn against or fix a "dangerous condition" they either knew of or should have been aware of through reasonable prudence.
-If they fail in that obligation, they are responsible for any injuries sustained as a result of the poorly maintained property.
+The laws in each state are largely similar: A property owner has a duty to warn against or repair a "dangerous condition" they either knew of or should have been aware of through reasonable care.
+If they don't, they can be held liable for any injuries suffered because of the dangerous condition.

-The states do differ in one very important way, and it concerns the duty of care owed to different kinds of visitors.
+The states are different in one key way, related to the duty of care owed to different types of visitors.

 Types of Visitors in Jefferson City, MO Premises Liability Cases

-- According to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton conduct."
-Meaning, if the owner created or maintained a hazardous condition because they wanted trespassers to get hurt, the trespasser may be able to sue the owner.
+- According to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton misconduct."
+Meaning, if the owner created or maintained a hazardous condition because they wanted to injure a trespasser, they can still be held responsible.

-Do I Have a Premises Liability Claim in Jefferson City, MO?
+Proving Your Premises Liability Claim in Jefferson City, MO

-- Duty of care — Did the property owner or manager owe you a duty of care to protect you from unreasonable harm?
-The degree of a landowner's responsibility to keep you safe depends on whether you're a invitee, licensee or trespasser and your jurisdiction.
+- Duty of care — Did the property owner or manager owe you a duty of care to prevent unreasonable risks of injury?
+The degree of a landowner's responsibility to keep you safe depends on what kind of visitor you are and your jurisdiction.
 Generally, anybody who is allowed to be on the property is owed a duty of care.

-- Breach of duty — If they neglect their duty, that constitutes a breach of that obligation.
-That could mean not mopping up a wet spot on the floor, or not roping off a section that has a dangerous condition.
+- Breach of duty — If they fail in their duty, that constitutes a breach of that obligation.
+That could mean not mopping up a wet spot on the floor, or not putting a "wet floor" sign out.

 - Causation — Did the hazardous condition directly cause your injuries?
 If you fell because you were running, you may not have a valid claim against the property owner.
-Likewise, if you didn't notice warning signs because you weren't looking where you were going, you might not be able to make a claim.
+Similarly, if you didn't see warning signs because you weren't looking where you were going, you might not be able to make a claim.

-- Damages — In order to make a claim, you need to have suffered harm.
-Usually, you need to show financial loss, such as lost wages and medical bills, to get a financial recovery for how the injury impacted you physically and emotionally.
-If you sustained a few bumps and scrapes, but did not suffer any financial loss, you may not have a valid claim.
+- Damages — In order to make a claim, you have to show that you suffered injuries, loss and other expenses.
+Usually, you need to show economic loss, such as lost wages and medical expenses, to make a claim for emotional distress and pain and suffering.
+If you sustained a few bumps and scrapes, but did not suffer any financial loss, you likely do not have enough to make a case.

-Halvorsen Klote's Jefferson City, MO premises liability attorneys have gotten great results for our clients in a variety of cases.
+Halvorsen Klote's Jefferson City, MO premises liability attorneys have taken on, proven and won these types of cases before.
 If you want to discuss your case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys for free today at 866-382-4167.